 OblivionSearch vs DuckDuckGo

-DuckDuckGo is owned by an advertising company and runs on Bing's single index.
-OblivionSearch is truly independent — aggregating 246 engines with Scam Shield and local AI.
+DuckDuckGo primarily uses Bing's index and shows contextual ads.
+OblivionSearch is truly independent — aggregating 90+ engines with Scam Shield and local AI.

 Try OblivionSearch Free